INDUSTRIAL & OFFLINE

 .

-The largest property that New York Dock would come to operate, would be Bush Terminal.
+The largest property that New York Dock would come to operate, would be Bush Terminal, but in actuality; New York dock would not own the property.

-In 1971, Bush Terminal went bankrupt and the City of New York City purchased the properties.
-It then leased the railyard and railroad operation to New York Dock in 1972, who would continue to serve those Bush Terminal customers as before, but it has been understood that a surcharge was now charged to those customers desiring rail service to help offset the increasing costs of that service.
-Please refer to the Bush Terminal page on this website for in-depth property and facility information, as well as track maps.
+In 1971, Bush Terminal went bankrupt and the City of New York City purchased the underlying land and property.
+It would lease the railyard and railroad operation to New York Dock and on March 11, 1972 rail operations commenced and would continue to serve those Bush Terminal customers as before, but it has been understood that a surcharge was now charged to those customers desiring rail service to help offset the increasing costs of that service.
+Please refer to the Bush Terminal page on this website for in-depth property and facility information prior to this 1972 date, as well as track maps.

 The following image, taken by Tom Flagg in January 1975, shows the rail service that the Bush Terminal loft buildings could take advantage of.
 If not for the date, semi-trailers, the Evergreen boxcar and the litter, this photo could very well have been taken any time between 1920 through 1950's.